How to Create a Data Graph using Visual Builder Private Beta

 Create event model

-1. Select the relevant Database and Schema for the event model.
+1. Select the Database and Schema for the event model.

 info

-If you configured a root model in the previous step, the Database and Schema fields will be pre-populated with the relevant values.
+If you configured a root model in the previous step, the Database and Schema fields are pre-populated.

-1. In the Table field, select a relevant table from the dropdown that contains timestamp information.
+1. In the Table field, select a table that contains timestamp information.

-2. Select the relevant timestamp from the dropdown — this field defines the dimension of this event model.
-Then, click Next.
+2. Select the timestamp column — this defines the time dimension of the event model.

 Configure event model

-1. Provide a name and description for the event model.
+1. Provide a name and description for the event model and save it.

 You now have two models on the canvas of your data graph — an entity model and an event model.